cx-language/cx/docs/book/design.md

-# Delta Language Design Document
+# C* Language Design Document

-This document describes the design decisions and rationales for the Delta programming language, and provides guidelines and resources for further design.
+This document describes the design decisions and rationales for the C* programming language, and provides guidelines and resources for further design.

 __Note:__ This document is incomplete.